With emerging last-mile training programs, is college necessary?

 Uber considering options for Xchange Leasing, including sell-off

 My 11-year-old son Leo has a strange new obsession: the state of Connecticut.
-It started with a school project but has evolved to ordering Connecticut license plates online, a new favorite baseball team (the minor league Hartford Yard Goats – Go Goats!), and a new hobby: writing Wikipedia entries on Connecticut topics.
+It started with a school project but has evolved to ordering Connecticut license plates online, a new favorite baseball team (the minor league Hartford Yard Goats — Go Goats!) and a new hobby: writing Wikipedia entries on Connecticut topics.

-His first Wikipedia entries were obscure Connecticut state roads (Routes 539, 607, and of course 664 among others).
+His first Wikipedia entries were obscure Connecticut state roads (Routes 539, 607 and, of course, 664, among others).
 He also did one on the new Earth Tower of the Mohegan Sun Casino.
 Subsequently, as a result of the fact that his Wikipedia overlords wouldn’t let him post photos of the Earth Tower that he hadn’t taken himself, Leo insisted on: (1) an explanation of the concept of copyright; and (2) changing our summer travel plans to include a 3-day tour of Connecticut, featuring an overnight at Mohegan Sun.

 I didn’t mind too much because I thought it might remind me of my college years in Connecticut.
-For despite what regular readers of this column might conclude from the various absurd college stories I’ve shared, I’ve actually forgotten much of what went on there – certainly most non-absurd things.
+Because, despite what regular readers might conclude from the various absurd college stories I’ve shared, I’ve actually forgotten much of what went on there — certainly most non-absurd things.

 Over the past few months, I’ve begun to outline the idea of last-mile training: the combination of technical education and placement services that has the potential to fill the skills gap across many sectors of the economy.

 In addition to coding, University Ventures has already made investments in last-mile training providers in sales, medical devices and insurance.
 I’ve also suggested that last-mile providers are evolving to become college “minimum viable products” or feasible substitutes to traditional higher education.
-As a result, I’ve received a number of inquiries that boil down to something like this: what will we lose if the last mile becomes the only mile?
+As a result, I’ve received a number of inquiries that boil down to something like this: What will we lose if the last mile becomes the only mile?

-As last-mile providers are emerging as a direct result of market forces, the first objection is fittingly economic in nature: Because Millennials may change jobs as many as four times in their first decade in the workforce, isn’t it irresponsible to “train” young people for just one job?
-Only a broad education – not technical training – can equip students for change.
+As last-mile providers are emerging as a direct result of market forces, the first objection is fittingly economic in nature: Because millennials may change jobs as many as four times in their first decade in the workforce, isn’t it irresponsible to “train” young people for just one job?
+Only a broad education — not technical training — can equip students for change.

 As far as I can tell, this view is nearly universally held.
 But there are two reasons to believe it may be wrong.